kavyareddy783/swe-take-home-1/backend/README_Backend.md

 ## Backend Architecture

-The Flask backend is built in a modular, production-ready structure with clear separation of concerns.
+- The backend is powered by Flask and designed with a clean, modular structure.

 ### Structure